Super Eagles Coach says Argentina beatable — Nigeria Today

 He assured Nigerians of an impressive outing against Argentina in the warm-up match aimed at boosting the morale of not only the players but their fans for World Cup.

-Prestige friendly match will be one in the series lined up to familiarise Nigerian players with the playing style of their likely opponents at the World Cup.
-(NAN)
+The prestige friendly match will be one in the series lined up to familiarise Nigerian players with the playing style of their likely opponents at the World Cup.

-The post Super Eagles Coach says Argentina beatable appeared first on Vanguard News.
+The post Super Eagles Coach says Argentina beatable appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research